Piaohao: Hankou

 Both the Hankou qianzhuang and the Hankou piaohao would continue to claim infinite liability without actualising an incorporated form.
 In reality this caused their business traditions to resist any adoption of fiscal reforms.
 Yun Liu also argues that it would be futile to argue that either the qianzhuang or the piaohao system would be more Confucian-featured, thus would either be more privileged or deprived in business because of this style assumingly.
 Following the Wuchang Uprising which occurred in the city of Wuchang, right next to Hankou, the number of Hankou piaohao decreased in a very short amount of time.
 During the Qing dynasty in 1881, the city of Hankou counted a total of 33 piaohao, while only 31 years later immediately following the proclamation of the Republic of China in 1912, the piaohao only numbered five.
 However, in 1923 the number of Hankou piaohao would increase to nine.
 In 1931 the number of Hankou qianzhuang was at 150 compared to only seven Hankou piaohao.
 Only two years later, in 1933, the number of active Hankou piaohao had been reduced to two.
-By 1949, when the People's Republic of China under the Communist Party of China was established, only a single piaohao remained in all of Hankou.
+By 1949, when the People's Republic of China under the Chinese Communist Party was established, only a single piaohao remained in all of Hankou.
 In his paper, Yun Liu concluded that Hankou piaohao were more prone to (permanent) closure because they were more vulnerable to any changes in the political landscape due to their higher levels of exposure to political risks.
 While for politicians the qianzhuang would often serve as their liaisons to the locals, this might explain the failure of the Hankou piaohao being plausibly caused by its credit risk hidden in its uncollateralized loans, or a combination of various accidents over the years.